Red knot: Dependence on horseshoe crab eggs as food source

 Red knots undergo various physiological changes before their migration to account for the physical demand of the long expedition: "flight muscle mass increases, while leg muscle mass decreases.
 Stomach and gizzard masses decrease, while fat mass increases by more than 50 percent".
 They arrive at stopover sites extremely thin.
 Since the gizzard is shrunken for their travel, fewer hard foods are eaten and instead soft and nutritious horseshoe crab eggs are the desired food source.
 As the migration is timed with the release of eggs, they are widely available in these specific stop over locations, making the resource easy to locate and digest, saving the birds energy.
 Thus, the abundance and accessibility of horseshoe crab eggs at these specific locations justify their intertwined relationship.
 Body weight may be up to doubled during stopover stays lasting around 10–14 days from constant consumption of food to increase their body fat enough to continue the remainder of their trip.
-The abundant horseshoe crab population inhabiting the Delaware bay deems it the most important stopover habitat in the red knots migration "supporting an estimated 50 to 80 percent of all migrating rufa red knots each year".
+The abundant horseshoe crab population inhabiting the Delaware bay makes it the most important stopover habitat in the red knots migration "supporting an estimated 50 to 80 percent of all migrating rufa red knots each year".

 Because of the interrelatedness between horseshoe crab egg abundance and red knot viability, the health of the horseshoe crab population is increasingly relevant in the discussion of red knot population fluctuation and success.
-Horseshoe crabs were harvested for fertilizer and to feed animals in the early 20th century, and currently are harvested for bait usage by U.S. fishing companies.
+Horseshoe crabs were harvested for fertiliser and to feed animals in the early 20th century, and currently are harvested for bait usage by U.S. fishing companies.
 Horseshoe crab populations took a toll, and red knot population "numbers in Tierra del Fuego (winter) and Delaware bay (spring) declined about 75 percent from 1980s to 2000s".
 Overharvesting of the crabs in the 1990s provoked the action for population management by the Atlantic States Marine Fisheries Commission to establish "mandatory state-by state harvest quotas and [create] the 1,500-square-mile Carl N. Shuster Jr. Horseshoe Crab Sanctuary off the mouth of Delaware bay."
-Subsequently, commercial horseshoe crab bait use has been reduced by population management and innovative bait conservation techniques, and a correlated stabilization in knot populations has been recorded as well.
+Subsequently, commercial horseshoe crab bait use has been reduced by population management and innovative bait conservation techniques, and a correlated stabilisation in knot populations has been recorded as well.